Syncing 10,000 leads/mo? GET A DEMO

 RedTrack Facebook Conversion Tracking after iOS 14

-This has led the Facebook ads attribution model to change, and begin a new process called data modeling.
+This has led the Facebook Ads attribution model to change, and begin a new process called data modeling.
 This involves establishing a model based on the available data sets we have from iOS 14 devices and non-iOS 14 devices.
 This data goes to reports, and then to optimization for campaign conversion goals.

 This tool enables you to acquire valuable insights when it comes to online or offline conversion tracking through a server connection.
-In practice, you can use Facebook Conversions API to manage the data that is shared between your servers and Facebook servers.
+In practice, you can use Facebook Conversions API to manage the data that is shared between your database and Facebook servers.

 This way, you can accurately track offline conversions, such as physical store purchases, and optimize your campaigns accordingly.
-Additionally, Meta suggests combining Facebook Conversions API with Pixel to improve data accuracy and optimizations, particularly for lower-funnel events.
+Meta suggests combining Facebook Conversions API with Pixel to improve data accuracy and optimizations, particularly for lower-funnel events.

-Essentially, this tool is a cookie-less solution that allows you to transfer data directly from your CRM.
+We are talking about a cookie-less solution that allows you to transfer data directly from your CRM.
 However, you must consider user consent as an integral part of your Facebook marketing since CAPI is not a means of bypassing privacy regulations.

 Find out more about consent marketing practices on Facebook here